 Opened in 1939, Union Station was designed by John Parkinson and Donald B. Parkinson, with an assist from Dutch architect Jan van der Linden.
-Its ornate styling blended Mission Revival and Streamline Modern styles and is considered to be one of the last great railway stations in the country.
+Its ornate styling blended Mission Revival and Streamline Moderne styles and is considered to be one of the last great railway stations in the country.

 Union Station was placed on the National Register of Historic Places in 1980.
 Since February 2011, ownership of the station has been controlled by Los Angeles County Metropolitan Transportation Authority.

 The Metro Rail (Red Line) subway’s starting point is directly underneath the station and it’s just a short escalator trip to the Red Line Station.
 Metro Gold Line also departs from Union Station taking passengers all the way to Pasadena.

 Union Station is beautifully restored and looks like it just opened instead of being over 75 years old.
 Inside you will find dining options from fast-casual to sit down dining at Traxx Restaurant, Union Station Los Angeles.
 Docents led the tours of the station that include areas not open to the public are free on the second Sunday of each month starting at 10:30 am.

 Parking at Union Station starts at $8.00 for a full day (24 hours) at the East Lot.
 Tip.
 Parking is cheaper at the station than lost across the street Olvera Street.
 Even if you don’t plan to take a train you can still park at the station and save a few bucks.

 Things to do Near Union Station Los Angeles

 Just a short walk across the street from the station is historic Olvera Street and El Pueblo de Los Angeles State Historic Park.
 Olvera Street is somewhat a tourist trap with busses dropping off hundreds of cell phone-toting visitors from around the world but is still well worth a look because of its historical significance to the city of Los Angeles.